JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CEdit Class.md

 ### <a name="clear"></a>Clear

-Sends a **WM_CLEAR** message to an edit control to delete (clear) the current selection, if any, from the edit control.
+Sends a message to an edit control to delete (clear) the current selection, if any, from the edit control.
 ```
 SUB Clear ()
 ```
 #### Return value

-This message does not return a value.
+This method does not return a value.

 #### Usage examples